Nursing Home Abuse Lawyers in Hillsboro

 Signs of elder abuse may be difficult to detect, and residents may feel too scared to come forward.
 If you believe that your loved one is being abused in nursing home or assisted living facility, you should not hesitate to ask questions and take legal action if necessary.

-At Rizk Law, we are dedicated to protecting the rights of residents to ensure they are receiving the quality care and treatment they need and deserve.
+Our Hillsboro personal injury attorneys, we are dedicated to protecting the rights of residents to ensure they are receiving the quality care and treatment they need and deserve.
 During a free, no obligation consultation, we will review your claim and determine if you have a strong case to pursue compensation from the at-fault party.
 We work on contingency, so you do not pay for our services until you obtain fair compensation.